atk4/docs/user-interface/form/styling-and-layouts.md

 If you are using default form template, it relies on `<div class="atk-cells-group">` surrounding fields, otherwise fields will not be aligned.

+### Notes

+Even though you add Field object into a sub-object of the form, you can still address the field with $form->getElement('field').

 ### Use with Models

 Form in Agile Toolkit automatically populates fields from the model, when you call `setModel()`.
 This means - you might not have a chance to arrange those fields into the appropriate views.